Leapmotor

+Zhejiang Leapmotor Technology Co., Ltd., trading as Leapmotor (零跑汽车 (Língpǎo Qìchē, Leap car)), is a Chinese startup automobile manufacturer headquartered in Hangzhou, China, specializing in developing electric vehicles.
+The company was founded in 2015, and sold its first vehicles in 2019.
+In 2023, Stellantis acquired a 20 percent stake of Leapmotor, and started to sell Leapmotor vehicles in parts of Europe in 2024.

 History

-Leapmotor was founded in December 2015 and is based in Hangzhou, China.
+In December 2015, Dahua Technology, together with controlling shareholder Fu Liquan and director Zhu Jiangming, founded Zhejiang Leapmotor Technology Co., Ltd. Fu Liquan and Zhu Jiangming are also co-founders of Dahua Technology.
+In March 2017, the Leapmotor brand was officially launched.

-On June 13, 2018, at CES Asia, Leapmotor announced that the first domestically made artificial intelligence (AI) chip, dubbed “Lingxin 01” has entered the integration verification phase.
-The AI chip was co-developed by Leapmotor and Zhejiang Dahua Technology Co., Ltd (Dahua Technology), and was expected to be tested on vehicles in the Q2 of 2019.
+In November 2017, Leapmotor released its first product, the Leapmotor S01.
+On June 13, 2018, at CES Asia, Leapmotor announced that the first domestically made artificial intelligence (AI) chip, dubbed "Lingxin 01", has entered the integration verification phase.
+The AI chip was co-developed by Leapmotor and Zhejiang Dahua Technology Co., Ltd (Dahua Technology), and was expected to be tested on vehicles in the second quarter of 2019.
 The Lingxin 01 is designed for autonomous vehicles, and features the capability of deep learning and leading computing power.
-The company vertically integrates high margin components by developing and building its own components such as electric traction motors, vehicle CPU, LED lighting.
+The company vertically integrates high margin components by developing and building its own components such as electric traction motors, vehicle CPU, and LED lighting.

-In October 2018, Leapmotor announced plans to roll out 3 new models over the span of 2018 to 2021, including the LP-S01, the LP-T03 and the LP-C11, based on the S, T and C vehicle platform respectively.
+In October 2018, Leapmotor announced plans to roll out 3 new models over the span of 2018 to 2021, including the S01, the T03 and the C11, based on the S, T and C vehicle platform respectively.

 In June 2019, the first product, the Leapmotor S01 electric 2-door coupe, is launched on the Chinese market.
-A prototype was shown at the Guangzhou Auto Show 2017.
-At that time, the company had raised 380 million in capital, and construction of the factory had started.
+A prototype was shown at the 2017 Guangzhou Auto Show.
+At that time, the company had raised RMB 380 million in capital, and construction of the factory had started.
 The S01 was initially shown as the LP-S01 coupe earlier in 2018.
 The first deliveries occurred of the S01 in June 2019.